 This is your main working page for your noncredit online course in XML for Content Development (oXygen).
 Although oXygen is the designated authoring tool for this course, you can use any authoring tool.
 Just send your files to me (David McMurrey); I will check to see if they validate.

 From this page you can go to study materials, read about project requirements, find out what to name your files, see when projects are due, go to the online textbook and other resources for this course.
 Syncro oXygen XML editor is available as a 12-month subscription for $59: https://www.oxygenxml.com/buy_subscription_a12_editor.html.
 You have to purchase it for a 12-month period.
 When you complete a unit, click the Completed button for that unit.
 If you mistakenly mark a unit as completed, contact your instructor (or just wait until you've actually completed it.)
-Links have been removed from this version of the course.
+Links have been removed from this page.
+To take this fully linked course, contact admin@mcmassociates.io.
 Let's get this course started by understanding what structured authoring and why it's a big deal.
 Understand the fundamental difference between a chapter (as in a book) and a topic (as in an XML project).
 Finally in this unit, use oXygen to create your first XML item—a simple, well-formed document.
 Unfortunately, there is no free fully integrated software for XML. oXygen works great for XML, but it's not free obviously.
 You must use oXygen to take the XML version of this course.
 It you simply cannot acquire oXygen, try these and work with me (David McMurrey):

 Go to course overview to read how this course is set up.
 Go to XML introduction to get an introduction to structured authoring, XML, and Syncro oXygen and do the practice.